Chingford: From Fields and the Forest to Royals and the Railway

-What do Ivor Novello, Lawrence of Arabia, Queen Victoria and the Forgotten Father of English Sport have in common?
-Answer – they are all connected to Chingford in some way.
+What do Ivor Novello, Lawrence of Arabia, Arthur Morrison, Queen Victoria and the creator of the FA Cup have in common?
+Answer – they all have connections to Chingford.

-On this walk featuring the lesser known history of E4 we will hear about the World War One Aerodrome now underneath a reservoir and Ivor Novello’s connection with the airfield and the pub nearby.
+We will also hear about the World War One Aerodrome now underneath a reservoir and Ivor Novello’s connection with the airfield and the pub nearby.

 The walk finishes at a 19th Century refreshment retreat on the edge of Epping Forest but only a 10 minute downhill walk back to the station.
 There are two pubs close to the finish too.

 This walk is approximately 2 miles long and will include some walking on forest paths.

 Depending on availability of volunteers to open the dovecote and the ‘secret gate’ the walk can be extended to take in the interior of the dovecote and the former manor house of the Boothby-Heathcotes.

 I also lead walks in neighbouring Walthamstow which has a very different history.
 Find out more and see upcoming public walk dates here